Asymptotics of discrete $\beta$-corners processes via two-level discrete loop equations: Continuous limit

-where we have removed the constants $1$ from the cumulants using the following rationale.
-If the joint cumulant is of two or more variables, we can remove the $1$ as joint cumulants remain unchanged by shifts by constants.
-If the joint cumulant is of one variable then the term involving $1$ integrates to $0$ by Cauchy's theorem.
+We can remove the term ${\bf 1}\{\theta \neq 1\}$ in (\ref{SExpandTLNE}) using the following rationale.
+If the joint cumulant is of two or more variables, we can remove it as joint cumulants remain unchanged by shifts by constants.
+If the joint cumulant is of one variable then this term integrates to $0$ by Cauchy's theorem.

 Setting $m = n = 0$ in (\ref{SExpandTLNE}) we obtain

 From (\ref{S6Phi2L}) we get

 Substituting (\ref{S6Phi2Lv2}) above we obtain